-CAA: Allahabad HC orders removal of all posters with protestors’ photos and addresses
+‘Shameless’: Allahabad HC orders removal of posters with CAA protestors’ addresses in UP

-On Saturday, the court had taken suo motu cognisance of the hoardings and rebuked the state government.
+The High Court told the Adityanath government that the action was an ‘unwarranted interference in privacy’.

 The Allahabad High Court on Monday ordered the Uttar Pradesh government to remove all posters with names, photographs and addresses of anti-Citizenship Amendment Act protestors that have been put up in Lucknow, Live Law reported.
 The hoardings, ordered by Chief Minister Adityanath, had been set up to identify those who allegedly committed violence during demonstrations against the Act.